quicknir/quicknir.github.io/_posts/2017-09-10-unforgettable-factory.md

 initialized and causing the derived class to get registered.
 We assume (for now) that the derived class provides a static member `name` to indicate how it would like to be named in the factory.

+One quick note from the above is the use of `std::forward`.
+This is not actual perfect forwarding because `Args` are fixed by the class and not deduced by the function.
+However it is still necessary so that value and rvalue reference types get forwarded correctly.

 There's just one little problem: 1) and 2) are not compatible with one another!
 The CRTP pattern involves templates, and unused members of class templates are